thinkoco/c5soc_opencl/HowToDo.md

 ## Linux kernel and Driver
-If you want to add more kernel features,you can build your own kernel image.When update kernel,you should recompile the opencl driver and update to SD card.
+If you want to add more kernel features,you can build your own kernel image.When updating kernel,you should recompile the opencl driver and update to SD card.
 *for windows, complie kernel image in Soc_EDS_coomand_shell.bat*

 	git clone https://github.com/thinkoco/linux-socfpga.git